Row Key Definition

 and WHERE

-clauses, respectively, the row key definition for the new relation will be the same as the row key definition (if any) of the source.
+clauses, respectively, the row key definition for the new relation is the same as the row key definition (if any) of the source.

 As an example, the below CSAS statement creates a new pagevisits